2020 Minneapolis false rumors riot: Target Corporation building arson attack

+William's case went to trial in October 2023.
+Surveillance had video captured him attempting to set fire to a pile of cardboard inside the Target Corporation building until he was interrupted by another person.
+After a three-day jury trial, Williams was convicted on one count of arson.
+At a hearing on January 31, 2024, he was sentenced to 10 years in federal prison with the presiding judge, Paul Magnuson, concurring with the prosecution that the lengthy sentence be a deterrent in the event of further civil unrest.

+Police officer assault

 Brayshaun Gibson, a 28-year-old man from Minneapolis, was charged for burglary and for assaulting a police officer by throwing a 15-pound metal garbage can lid and knocking him unconscious on August 26.
 The injured officer allegedly had a connection to Gibson whose vehicle was also involved in a recent burglary.
 Gibson said that he was eating at downtown restaurant and became angry when learning of the rumors of a possible police shooting, and he regretted being involved in the ensuing chaos.
 The officer was hospitalized for possible spinal injuries and underwent continued treatment and therapy after being released.
 Gibson pled guilty in Hennepin County court on November 15, 2021.
 As part of the plea deal, several other riot and burglary charges against Gibson were dropped.
 Gibson was sentenced on January 5, 2022, to one year of house arrest with electronic monitoring.